-Between April and June of 2018 saw some weirdness happen to Basil, but he finally got an alignment and holy cow….it was needed.
+Between April and June of 2018 I finally got an alignment and holy cow….it was needed.
 He drives so much better now…especially with proper camber on the rears.
-But as usual, Georgia weather is spot on and perfect driving weather for any classic mini, but in June we started to creep into the high 90’s (!!!) and therefore, the temp gauge was starting to freak out – freak out in a way to say – mate, you are over 200 degrees now.
-So clearly an aux fan will be needed on very hot days….at speed, Basil keeps it around 190, but at any stop light it starts to creep up.
+But as usual, Georgia weather is spot on and perfect driving weather for any classic mini, but in June we started to creep into the high 90’s and temp’s crept onlyu slightly, so clearly I will install an aux fan – only needed on very hot days….at speed, Basil keeps it around 180, but at any stop light it starts to creep up.
 This is also with a cooler thermostat and super big aluminum multi-core radiator.
-Had my first breakdown just 1.2 miles from my house and it was a weird one…making turn, lost all forward drive.
-Long story short, the left side outer axel came out of the outer hub.
-Felt like the circlip just let go inside and we decided to toss the aftermarket one and go with old stock.
-There was more thickness on old stock so I am not 100% sure, but this one just was too thin.

 Watching the plugs closely and went for some NGK18’s which should be running cooler.
 Also found out quickly, that my fairly BRAND NEW heater valve failed….just junk.
 Complete junk from some of these vendors….I found out after some google searching, that there is one carried by one vendor that is stamped with 3 letters that indicate some kind of gasket update so went with that and all is fine now.
 If it happens again, I am going to burn these things and just blank off the heater valve port.
 Finished the engine updates with a nice shiny rad bracket from Smiffy Bits UK (http://www.smiffysbits.co.uk/) and looks the treat.